-When people think Celtic tribal tattoos, they tend to think of the flash sheet at tattoo parlours.
+When people think Celtic tribal tattoos, they tend to think of the flash sheet at tattoo parlors.
 These designs are some of the most popular tattoos around, and from that, they have made mastered the art.
 With simplistic air-like swirls that fit into any part of your body, this is a great entry level tribal tattoo.

 10. Mexican Tribal Tattoos

 Mexico is known for its fantastic art scene and quirky take on life, and this translates to their tattoos.
-From Aztec styles to Sugar skulls, it’s easy to pick and choose when it comes to Mexican tribal tattoos.
+From Aztec tattoo styles to Sugar skulls, it’s easy to pick and choose when it comes to Mexican tribal tattoos.
 Getting inspiration from their impressive architecture is also a great way to make your piece unique.
 The creativeness that this culture encourages makes the style a lot less intimidating than other tribal tattoos.